-Developers contribute to the maintenance and improvements of open spaces through Section 106 agreements, commuted sums, Community Infrastructure Levy or Biodiversity Net Gain.
+Developers contribute to the maintenance and improvements of open spaces through Section 106 and an antiagreements, commuted sums, Community Infrastructure Levy or Biodiversity Net Gain.

 In terms of Stevenage green spaces funds have been received to enable delivery of outdoor gym equipment, provide new allotments, improvements to play areas, and creation of new / improved wildlife habitats.